-- Interrupts may be lost when writing the timer registers in the asynchronous timer - 1.
-Interrupts may be lost when writing the timer registers in the asynchronous timer The interrupt will be lost if a timer register that is synchronous timer clock is written when the asynchronous Timer/Counter register (TCNTx) is 0x00.
+- Interrupts may be lost when writing the timer registers in the asynchronous timer. - Using BOD disable will make the chip reset.

+1. Interrupts may be lost when writing the timer registers in the asynchronous timer.

+The interrupt will be lost if a timer register that is synchronous timer clock is written when the asynchronous Timer/Counter register (TCNTx) is 0x00.